seL4 Documentation site

 Makefile and JEKYLL_ENV=production version

-Jekyll provides an environment flag for providing some content only in a production environment.
+Jekyll environment flags can be used to provide some content only in a production environment.

 WCAG 2.0 AA conformance